-Find A Safe Place
+Find a Safe Place

 Give yourself some shelter and privacy and allow yourself to calm down to tame your anxiety symptoms.
 Find a quiet room or a secluded corner.
 Pull over to the side of the road if you’re driving.

-If possible, go to a safe place and put one hand on your abdomen and the other on your chest.
-Try to breathe so that your stomach rises gently and your chest barely moves at all.
-Pause in between each breath; this has the effect of slowing down your breathing and reversing the effects of anxiety and panic.
+Breathing slowly and deeply from your abdomen can reverse the stress response and bring you to a place of calm.
+If possible, go to a safe place, and put one hand on your abdomen and the other on your chest.
+Try to breathe so that your stomach rises gently, barely moving your chest.
+Pausing in between each breath has the effect of slowing down your breathing and reversing the effects of anxiety and panic.

-Make Changes To Your Diet
+Make Changes to Your Diet

 A diet high in caffeine, alcohol, and refined sugar can contribute to worsening anxiety symptoms.
 Do your best to limit these things, or even cut them out of your diet altogether.
 You’ll be amazed at how much better (and calmer) you feel.
-Consider seeing a nutritionist learn how you can get your body in better balance.
+Consider seeing a nutritionist in order to learn how you can get your body in better balance.